 Now is the time to get your fall seed.
-We have over 40 types of seed including wheat, oats, barley, assorted rye grass seed and additives such as chicory and buck plot mixes.
-Whether your seeding for livestock grazing, wildlife feed plots or something else, we’ve got the seed for you!
+We have over 40 types of seed including wheat, oats, barley, assorted ryegrass seed including Elbon and Marshall Rye, and additives such as chicory and buck plot mixes.
+Whether your seeding for livestock grazing, wildlife feed plots or something else, we’ve got the fall seed for you!
 Not sure what you need?
 Stop by and talk with our experts, we’re here to help!

-We also have carry a variety of bagged and bulk fertilizer.
+We also carry a variety of bagged and bulk fertilizer.
 Need help getting your bulk fertilizer home?
 No problem!
-Use one of our fertilizer spreaders free of charge!
+Use one of our fertilizer buggies free of charge!
 Stop by J & N Feed and Seed or call us for delivery at (940) 549-4631.

 A food plot is a planted area set aside to act as a food source for wildlife.
 The term was coined by the U.S. hunting and outdoor industries.
 Food plots generally consist of, but are not limited to, legumes (clovers, alfalfa, beans, etc.) or forage grasses.